What makes you SHINE as a photographer?

 baby posed in basket prop

-2. Use different lighting
+2. Use Different Lighting

 A simple change in backdrop, and thus in lighting used, can make your basket appear totally different.
 Here I used more dramatic feathered lighting, as I wanted less light on the dark backdrop.
 It changed the look of the basket to a yummy brown caramel colour!